Xatha/Canvas-CSharp/README.md

 There is an example posted in examples folder to help you get started!

 # Disclamer
 This library has no affiliations with DIKU nor Larsen.
 I wrote this as an excercise to try to understand and explore SDL2 and <a href="https://github.com/kfl/diku-canvas">diku-canvas</a> internal systems.
 This port is not 1:1.
-Some functions like ``Show()`` is missing and will not be ported over, while functions like the ``turtleCmds`` haven't been ported yet.
+Some functions like ``Show()`` is missing and will not be ported over.